FAQ

 • What is the New York Coalition to Save the SS United States?

-Although we are currently in the process of applying for 501(c)(3) status, according to the New York State Charities Bureau, an incorporated nonprofit organization in the state of New York is legally allowed to raise funds while awaiting 501(c)(3) determination.
+Note: New York State Charities Bureau - An incorporated nonprofit organization in the state of New York is legally allowed to raise funds while awaiting 501(c)(3) determination.

-Our mission is to save the SS United States and as part of a vibrant and dynamic Public Waterfront Mixed-Use Center featuring spaces focused on History, Art, Education, Community, Entertainment, Environmental Well-Being, Health, and Commercial Applications.
+The coalition’s mission is to secure and save the SS United States.
+If achieved, the ship will be part of a vibrant and dynamic Public Waterfront Dynamic-Use Center in Brooklyn.
+The center would offer a diverse focus on History, Art, Education, Community, Entertainment, Environmental Well-Being, Health, and Commercial Applications.

-Ships all around the world - including the Queen Mary in California, Rotterdam in the Netherlands, and Queen Elizabeth 2 in the UAE have all been successfully repurposed as world-class mixed-use venues.
+Ocean liners throughout the world - such as the Queen Maryin California, Rotterdamin the Netherlands, and Queen Elizabeth 2in the UAE have all been successfully repurposed and preserved as world-class mixed-use venues.

 • The ship has already been moved out of Philadelphia, isn't it too late?